Adversarial Flow Models: Abstract

 \section{Abstract}

-We present adversarial flow models, a class of generative models that unifies adversarial models and flow models.
-Our method supports native one-step or multi-step generation and is trained using the adversarial objective.
-Unlike traditional GANs, where the generator learns an arbitrary transport plan between the noise and the data distributions, our generator learns a deterministic noise-to-data mapping, which is the same optimal transport as in flow-matching models.
+We present adversarial flow models, a class of generative models that belongs to both the adversarial and flow families.
+Our method supports native one-step and multi-step generation and is trained with an adversarial objective.
+Unlike traditional GANs, in which the generator learns an arbitrary transport map between the noise and data distributions, our generator is encouraged to learn a deterministic noise-to-data mapping.
 This significantly stabilizes adversarial training.
-Also, unlike consistency-based methods, our model directly learns one-step or few-step generation without needing to learn the intermediate timesteps of the probability flow for propagation.
-This saves model capacity, reduces training iterations, and avoids error accumulation.
-Under the same 1NFE setting on ImageNet-256px, our B/2 model approaches the performance of consistency-based XL/2 models, while our XL/2 model creates a new best FID of 2.38.
-We additionally show the possibility of end-to-end training of 56-layer and 112-layer models through depth repetition without any intermediate supervision, and achieve FIDs of 2.08 and 1.94 using a single forward pass, surpassing their 2NFE and 4NFE counterparts.
+Unlike consistency-based methods, our model directly learns one-step or few-step generation without having to learn the intermediate timesteps of the probability flow for propagation.
+This preserves model capacity and avoids error accumulation.
+Under the same 1NFE setting on ImageNet-256px, our B/2 model approaches the performance of consistency-based XL/2 models, while our XL/2 model achieves a new best FID of 2.38.
+We additionally demonstrate end-to-end training of 56-layer and 112-layer models without any intermediate supervision, achieving FIDs of 2.08 and 1.94 with a single forward pass and surpassing the corresponding 28-layer 2NFE and 4NFE counterparts with equal compute and parameters.
+The code is available at \href{https://github.com/ByteDance-Seed/Adversarial-Flow-Models}{this repository}.